Asebeia: Trials in Athens

 Every single citizen, including a third party, could bring this charge (graphē asebeias) to the Archon basileus.
 Instead of a single law or text defining the charge and proceedings to take place in case of asebeia, there is an array of texts in which it appears.
 Plutarch, Polybios, Demosthenes and Aristotle refer to it in their texts.

-The trials were publicly held at the Heliaia and were split into two steps: first it was established by the audience (heliasts or dikastes) through voting, whether the accused was found guilty; if the majority found them guilty, because the laws didn't prescribe a fixed punishment, the audience at the Heliaia would then, in the second step, decide on the punishment.
-Known punishments were fines, exile, death, property confiscation and atimia (disfranchisement), whilst death was the most common sentence.
+The trials were publicly held at the Heliaia and were split into two steps: first the jury (heliasts or dikastes) voted on whether the accused was guilty; if the majority found them guilty, because the laws did not prescribe a fixed punishment, the jury at the Heliaia would then decide on the punishment.
+Known punishments were fines, exile, death, property confiscation and atimia (disfranchisement), with death being the most common sentence.
 There was no right to appeal the sentence made.
 Sentences were carried out or supervised by the magistrates from the eleven tribes: The Eleven (οἱ ἕνδεκα).
 The following ancient Greeks were accused or allegedly accused (as the sources are ambiguous) of asebeia: